Isometric deformations of wave fronts at non-degenerate singular points: Isometric realizations of Kossowski metrics

 The sign of the limiting normal curvature of the characteristic curve of $f_i$ with respect to $\nu_i$ is equal to the sign of $-a_i(u)$.
 So, as long as considering isometric deformations with non-vanishing limiting normal curvature, the sign of $\kappa_\nu$ does not change.
 So, to deform $(f_0,\nu_0)$ to $(f_1,\nu_1)$ continuously, we must adjust the sign of $\pm \nu_i$ ($i=0,1$).
 Replacing the sign of $\nu_i$ of $f_i$ for each $i=0,1$ if necessary, we may assume that $a_0(u),a_1(u)<0$, where we used the fact that the limiting normal curvature of $f_i$ does not vanish.
 For each $s\in [0,1]$, we set

 Then, there exists a unique solution $(\tilde A_s(u,v),\tilde C_s(u,v))$ of \eqref{eq:standard_form} satisfying

-Then we get a family of frontals $g_s:V(\subset U)\to \R^3$ ($0\le s\le 1$), interpolating between $g_0$ and $g_1$, that have the common first fundamental form $ds^2$.
+Then we obtain a family of frontals $g_s:V(\subset U)\to \R^3$ ($0\le s\le 1$), interpolating between $g_0$ and $g_1$, that have the common first fundamental form $ds^2$.
 Since $a_s(u)<0$, the limiting normal curvature of each $g_s$ is positive.
-Then $ f_t:=g_t\circ \phi \,\, (0\le t\le 1), $ gives the desired deformation.
-The second assertion follows from the fact that the property that $p$ is a cuspidal edge, a swallowtail or a cuspidal cross cap is determined by the properties of the Kossowski metric $ds^2$ (cf. Proposition \ref{prop:Honda}). \end{proof}
+Then $f_t:=g_t\circ \phi$ $(0\le t\le 1)$, gives the desired deformation.
+The second assertion follows from the fact that $p$ is a cuspidal edge, a swallowtail or a cuspidal cross cap is determined by the properties of the Kossowski metric $ds^2$ (cf.\ Proposition~\ref{prop:Honda}). \end{proof}

 \begin{remark} Let $f$ be a real analytic frontal germ with singularities whose limiting normal curvature does not vanish.
 Let $T$ be an orientation reversing isometry of $\R^3$.
 Then $T\circ f$ has the same first fundamental form as $f$, but it is not trivial that $f$ can be isometrically deformed into $T\circ f$.
 Let $\nu$ be the unit normal vector of $f$ such that $\kappa_\nu>0$ along the characteristic curve.
 Then $T\circ f$ has the same limiting normal curvature $\kappa_\nu$ as $f$ if we choose $-dT\circ \nu$ as a normal vector field of $T\circ f$.
 So the above proof yields that the pair $(f,\nu)$ can be isometrically deformed to $(T\circ f,-dT\circ \nu)$. \end{remark}